wprashed/wprashed/README.md

 With over 6 years of experience in the tech industry, I've honed my expertise across multiple domains:
 - **WordPress Development**: Plugin and theme customization, eCommerce solutions, LMS platforms.
 - **Custom Solutions**: Developing enterprise-level web applications and QA testing to ensure optimal performance.
+- **AI & Automation**: Implementing machine learning models, AI-driven solutions, and automating complex processes to increase efficiency.
 - **Product Management**: Strategizing roadmaps, analyzing market needs, and ensuring user-focused product design and delivery.
 - **Project Management**: Planning and overseeing product roadmaps, using tools like Jira.
 - **Data Analysis**: Competitor analysis, user feedback integration, data-driven decision-making.
 - **Technical Support Leadership**: My experience managing tech support has enabled me to create efficient, user-centric support processes that build trust and satisfaction.

 Currently, I work as the **Lead of Tech Support at Ollyo**, where I’m responsible for supporting and enhancing WordPress-based products, including **Tutor LMS**, **Droip** and **WP Crowdfunding**.
-My role involves a mix of project management, technical support, and customer feedback analysis, all aimed at delivering superior products.
+My role involves a mix of project management, technical support, AI integration, and customer feedback analysis, all aimed at delivering superior products.

 ### Personal Approach & Philosophy
 I believe in **user-centered design** and **continuous learning**.
 With every product and project, my goal is to solve real-world problems while keeping the user experience at the forefront.
 Data analysis is a key part of my workflow, as it allows me to make informed decisions and ensure each feature meets users’ needs.